 While Dick’s Drive-In is famous for its burgers and fries, they’re also well-known for their old-fashioned hand-dipped milkshakes.
 Again, the choices are simple.
 You can only get chocolate, vanilla or strawberry shakes at Dick’s.
 The restaurant says every milkshake is individually hand-dipped to achieve an “old-fashioned creamy texture.”
 On top of milkshakes, Dick’s also serves ice cream, sundaes and floats.

-There are several different Dick’s Drive-In locations around Seattle.
-You can find Dick’s in Wallingford (the original Dick’s Drive-In), Queen Anne, Capitol Hill, Greenwood, Edmonds, and Lake City.
+There are several different Dick’s locations around Seattle.
+You can find Dick’s in Wallingford (the original Dick’s Drive-In), Queen Anne, Capitol Hill, Greenwood, Edmonds, Lake City and more.
 Dick’s is open seven days a week from 10:30am to 2am (perfect for the late night munchies).